kuluru96/Sparkify--Customer-Churn-Prediction/README.md

 There is one exploratory notebook available here to showcase my work in predicting churn with  markdown cells throughout to explain the process taken.

 ## Medium Blog Post
-The main findings of the code can be found at the Medium Blog post available A Random Forest Classifier was chosen to be the best model by evaluating F1 score and accuracy metrics.
+The main findings of the code can be found at the Medium Blog post available here: https://medium.com/@muralidhark36/sparkify-customer-churn-prediction-1936f3dcd712
+A Random Forest Classifier was chosen to be the best model by evaluating F1 score and accuracy metrics.
 The final model achieved an F1 and Accuracy score of 0.77.

 ## Licensing, Authors, Acknowledgements, etc.